daniel-frak/dummy4j/extending-dummy4j.md

 * `#{key.path}` (single-locale placeholder) - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression.
 If the path resolves to a list of keys (instead of values), a random one of them will be returned.
- The value will always be taken from a single locale (the first one which contains values for the path, unless the placeholder is part of a nested expression in which case it will always resolve only to its parent expression's locale).
+ The value will always be taken from a single locale - the first one which contains values for the path, unless the placeholder is part of a nested expression in which case it will always resolve only to its parent expression's locale.
+The parent expression's locale is the locale of the first placeholder that was resolved within it.
 * `#{{key.path}}` (multi-locale placeholder, since SNAPSHOT) - like above, but will return a random value from the superset of all locales' values, regardless of whether it is part of a nested expression.
-* `#` (number) - will resolve to a random digit between 0 and 9
+* `#` (digit) - will resolve to a random digit between 0 and 9

 Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other characters, e.g.: